learn-co-curriculum/dsc-statistical-power-lab/README.md

 With this, the researcher writes the null hypothesis:

-    There is no difference between experimental and control means
+    There is no difference between experimental and control group mean change in percentage of liver fat

 $$\mu_{1} = \mu_{2}$$

 And the alternative Hypothesis:

-    There is a difference between experimental and control means
+    There is a difference between experimental and control group mean change in percentage of liver fat

 $$\mu_{1} \neq \mu_{2}$$